wearefine/fae/docs/features/multi_language.md

 "#{attribute_name}_#{language_abbreviation}`
 ```

-E.g. the english version of the title attribute would be `title_en`.
+E.g. the english version of the title attribute would be `title_en` and the french canadian would be 'title_frca'.

 Using Fae's generators let's quickly scaffold a model that supports multiple languages (columns without suffixes will be treated normally: